rrnyquist/ebenezer/_Scripture/ESV/41_Mark.md

 And when evening had come, since it was the day of Preparation, that is, the day before the Sabbath, ^1542

-Joseph of Arimathea, a respected member of the council, who was also himself looking for the kingdom of God, took courage and went to Pilate and asked for the body of Jesus. ^1543
+Joseph of Arimathea, a respected member of the Council, who was also himself looking for the kingdom of God, took courage and went to Pilate and asked for the body of Jesus. ^1543

 Pilate was surprised to hear that he should have already died.
 And summoning the centurion, he asked him whether he was already dead. ^1544